asibahi/mimiron/README.md

 ## License

 MIT license.
-Don't care what you do with thism but give credit.
+Don't care what you do with this, but give credit.

 ## Contribute